 Writing to Your Donor’s Family

-Many transplant recipients feel compelled to reach out to their donor’s family to thank them for sharing the selfless gift an organ, eye or tissue donation.
-Your decision to write a letter can be a moving experience.
+Many transplant recipients want to reach out to their donor’s family to thank them for sharing the selfless gift of organ, eye or tissue donation.
+Your decision to write a letter can be a healing experience for both you and your donor’s family.

 You may choose to write at any time after your transplant; there is no required “waiting period.”